 My curatorial work on the intersection of internet art forms and late capitalism supplements my academic research and teaching in generative ways.
 Recently, I have curated and co-curated exhibitions at the New Museum of Contemporary Art, Rhizome, and the Vera List Center for Art and Politics at the New School.
 Much of the research for these exhibitions was developed through fellowships at Rhizome’s archive of digital art and the New Museum Seminars.
 I have also published part of this research in the Rhizome journal, including this long-form essay and this interview.
-In addition to exhibitions, fellowships, and publications, I taught a graduate seminar on the history and theory of new media art at the New School and have given guest lectures on this topic at the New School’s Eugene Lang College of Liberal Arts, New York University, the Education Department at the New Museum, and the Vera List Center for Art and Politics.
+Additionally, I taught a graduate seminar on the history and theory of new media art at the New School and have given guest lectures on this topic at the New School’s Eugene Lang College of Liberal Arts, New York University, the Education Department at the New Museum, and the Vera List Center for Art and Politics.

 Unplay: Action, Affect, Attention (2016)